geotrev/sri-lock/README.md

   },
   "my-node-package": {
     "module": true,
-    "basePath": "packages/package-1",
     "resources": ["dist/bundle.min.js", "dist/bundle.js"],
+    "targetBasePath": "packages/package-1",
     "targets": [
-      "package-1/README.md",
-      "package-1/test/index.html"
+      "README.md",
+      "test/index.html"
     ]
   }
 }
 ```

-Using the `module` option will do two main things to the above config:

-- Prepend `node_modules/my-node-package` to each path in `resources` only
+Using the `module` option will do one main thing to the above config, which is prepend `node_modules/my-node-package` to each path in `resources` only.

-- `basePath` will only apply to paths in `targets`.
+Note that if you try to use `resourceBasePath`, nothing will happen.
+If you have a non-standard module path, you can leave `module` as `false` and hardcode the path into your `resources`, alternatively.

 ## Config options